What is the Federal Reserve’s balance sheet?

 The Fed also created new emergency lending programs, some of which purchased municipal bonds and corporate debt for the first time in Fed history.
 They also added up to expand the Fed’s portfolio.

-Why the balance sheet matters for consumers
+Why the Fed’s balance sheet might open up new risks for the economy

 “The banks had less excess reserves to lend,” says Yung-Yu Ma, chief investment strategist at BMO Wealth Management.
 “If we look back in hindsight, it was the case that the Fed reigned in the balance sheet too much.”

 The Fed’s balance sheet policies are often wrought with unknowns.
 All of this underscores the importance of tuning out volatility and maintaining a long-term mindset with your investments, as well as building up an emergency fund.
-The Fed’s even faster withdrawal of stimulus could lead to higher longer-term borrowing rates, such as mortgages, underscoring the importance of shopping around.

 It’s like “going into a forest that hasn’t been mapped before,” says Mark Hamrick, Bankrate’s senior economic analyst.
 The Fed “wasn’t sure what they’d find on the way in, and getting out of the woods is similarly fraught with unknowns.”